Bande dessinée: Reach

 A similar situation exists in France, which has several regional languages, of which Breton and Occitan are two of the more substantial ones.
-But while these languages are culturally recognized as regional languages, they are not official national languages, contrary to Belgium in regard to German, with similar consequences as in Belgium for BDs and their artists.
-Native BDs are rarely, if at all, released in these languages by the main BD publishers, whereas artists stemming from these regions, invariably create their BDs in French – like their German-Belgian counterparts forced to do so in order to gain commercial access to the main market.
-The situation for France's German-speaking minority is therefore identical to its more sizable counterpart in northern neighbor Belgium in regard to BD-related matters.
+But while these languages are culturally recognised as regional languages, they are not official national languages, contrary to Belgium in regard to German, with similar consequences as in Belgium for BDs and their artists.
+Native BDs are rarely, if at all, released in these languages by the main BD publishers, whereas artists stemming from these regions, invariably create their BDs in French (Note: Occasionally, small, independent local and regional publishers obtain licenses from the main BD publisher to release albums of the more popular BDs in translation into the native tongue – albeit almost always long after the original French-language release of the album in question.
+One such known publisher is Bannoù-Heol (est. 1999), operating out of Quimper, Brittany, who has released several Breton-translated BD albums.
+The aim of the publisher, and others of its kind, is not primarily a commercial one, but rather a cultural one, intended as a means to keep Breton – like many other regional languages in danger of becoming extinct – a living and breathing language.
+For the Catalan and to some extent Occitan readership there is an alternative though, with several Spanish BD publishers, including for example, Norma Editorial and the Spanish subsidiary of Glénat Editions.
+These are based in Catalonia's capital city, Barcelona, and regularly release Catalan-language versions of their BDs, which include imported Franco-Belgian BDs, of which Asterix, The Smurfs and The Adventures of Tintin are prime examples.) – like their German-Belgian counterparts forced to do so in order to gain commercial access to the main market.
+The situation for France's German-speaking minority is therefore identical to its more sizeable counterpart in northern neighbour Belgium in regard to BD-related matters.